Idrek/FSharp.BinaryHeap/README.md

 // end up sorted but it's not guaranteed. let heapify (arr: array<'a>) : BinaryHeap<'a>

+// Transform an array (not commited to heap rules) in place to a heap.
+// Items could end up sorted but it's not guaranteed. let heapifyInPlace (arr: array<'a>) : unit

 // Push first followed by a pop. let pushPop (item: 'a) (heap: BinaryHeap<'a>) : 'a * BinaryHeap<'a>